jjlange/marketgeek-server/README.md

   This endpoint returns a JSON object of the users that are currently in the database.
 It doesn't require any arguments.

 - #### /api/v1/user/create
   Use this endpoint to create a new user in the database.
-It requires three GET- parameters.
+It requires three POST- parameters.
 Provide a String for email, password (will be hashed), and name (full name).

 - #### /api/v1/user/delete
   In order to delete an account from the database, use this endpoint with the email address (email) as its only argument.
 Please be cautious when using this API.